Baby sleep needs

 And night-time sleeps get longer at this age.
-For example, babies might be having long sleeps of six hours at night by the time they’re six months old.
+For example, some babies might be having long sleeps of six hours at night by the time they’re six months old.

 But you can expect that your baby will still wake at least once each night.

 6-12 months: what to expect from baby sleep

 Babies sleep less as they get older.
-By the time your baby is one year old, baby will probably need 14-15 hours sleep every 24 hours.
+By the time your baby is one year old, baby will probably sleep for 11-14 hours every 24 hours.

 Sleep during the night

 From about six months, most babies have their longest sleeps at night.

-Most babies are ready for bed between 6 pm and 8 pm.
+Most babies are ready for bed between 6 pm and 10 pm.
 They usually take less than 40 minutes to get to sleep, but some babies take longer.

 At this age, baby sleep cycles are closer to those of grown-up sleep – which means less waking at night.
 So your baby might not wake you during the night, or waking might happen less often.

 Sleep during the day

 6-12 months: other developments that affect sleep

 From around six months, babies develop many new abilities that can affect their sleep or make them more difficult to settle:

 - Babies learn to keep themselves awake, especially if something interesting is happening, or they’re in a place with a lot of light and noise.

 - Settling difficulties can happen at the same time as crawling.
 You might notice your baby’s sleep habits changing when baby starts moving around more.